Reduced blood circulation and hypertension caused by cutaneous folds

 The folds in your skin bend, compress and strangle the blood vessels and veins beneath them.

-People who suffer from blood circulation problems are told by medicine doctors that their blood vessels are responsible for their ailments because they've become too thick and stiff.
+People who suffer from blood circulation problems are often told by doctors that their blood vessels are responsible for their ailments because they've become too thick and stiff.

 Your blood vessels get folded by your skin